Placeholder and Float Label in DropDownList

 FloatLabel

-The floating label supports the types of actions as follow.
+The floating label supports the following behaviors:

 | Type | Description |